 FOUNDING FOLK ART

 My name is Carolyn, and I started Folk Art after a long journey in doing work that did not match my strengths.
 Early on I did Peace Corps, which was incredible mostly because I got to work with farmers all day.
 I kept climbing the ladder, including jobs that let me travel, but I was miserable behind a desk.
-I had given up music and art altogether, and my veggie garden was looking more neglected each year.
 What I did love about my work was working with other farmers in the field and connecting with people and nature, so I decided to start doing more of that.

 After moving to Seattle, I joined the Sustainable Farming Education Program at Tilth Alliance, which is a farming incubation program for beginner farmers.
 I joined a farm to see a full season in action, and started growing flowers in my backyard.
-My friends gave me great feedback on the flowers I arranged experimentally.
+I also did a lot of arranging and experimentation to improve my craft, and did full-service flowers for several weddings.
 (I also joined two bands, which is another story!)
 After this wonderful incubation period of creativity and learning, I finally decided to start Folk Art Flowers.
 I am so excited and grateful to be able to share some of my joy with you by bringing you beautiful, local, and sustainably produced flowers.